 Carpal tunnel injury is a common problem in the workplace.
 According to the U.S. Department of Labor, the average workdays missed by employees suffering from carpal tunnel syndrome pain is 28 days.
 The aim of CarpalAID® is to protect employees from carpal tunnel injury and hand pain.

-Protecting Employees from Carpal Tunnel pain, one day at a time.
+Protecting Employees from carpal tunnel injury, one day at a time.

-- 18% of workers who develop CTS report leaving their job within 18 months.
+✅18% of workers who develop carpal tunnel syndrome report leaving their jobs within 18 months.

-- Carpal Tunnel Syndrome is responsible for more days away from work than any other non-fatal injury.
+✅CTS is responsible for more absences from work than any other non-fatal injury.

-- 10-15% of CTS surgery patients change jobs after the operation.
+✅10% to 15% of employees with carpal tunnel injury who undergo surgery change jobs after the operation.

-Have the patient, wash and completely dry their hand.
-It is a good idea to wipe the palm of their hand with rubbing alcohol to remove any residue from the soap or if they have a sweaty palm.
+1. Wash and dry hands thoroughly.
+It is a good idea to wipe the palms with rubbing alcohol to remove any residue from soap or sweat.